Snowflake-Labs/sfguide-getting-started-dataengineering-ml-snowpark-python/README.md

-# Ad Spend and ROI Prediction using Snowpark for Python, Streamlit, and scikit-learn
+# Getting Started with Data Engineering and ML using Snowpark for Python

 ## Overview